AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 The maximum value is 200000000mS, 55.5555hours.

 ### tailsquashedtime=
-If a tail message is "squashed" by a user keying up over the top of it, a separate time value can be loaded to make the tail message be retried at a shorter time interval than the standard `tailmessagetime=` setting.
-The `tailsquashedtime=` setting takes a value in milliseconds.
+If a tail message is "squashed" by a user keying up over the top of it, a separate time value can be loaded to make the tail message be retried at a shorter time interval than the standard `tailmessagetime=` option.
+The `tailsquashedtime=` option takes a value in milliseconds.

 Sample:

 ```
 tailsquashedtime = 300000   ; 5 minutes
 ```

 ### telemetry=
-The `telemetry` option allows you to override the stanza name used for the `telemetry` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `telemetry` stanza in `rpt.conf`.
 Telemetry definitions define courtesy tone parameters, and tones sent when certain actions take place on the node.

 Sample:

 ```
 telemetry = telemetry   ; name telemetry to 'telemetry'

 [telemetry]
 ...
 ```

 The default is to have `telemetry=` point to a stanza called `telemetry`, and have a common set of commands for all nodes.
 However, you can have it point to another named stanza, see [Settings to Name Other Stanzas](./config-structure.md#settings-to-name-other-stanzas) for more information.

 See the [Telemetry Stanza](#telemetry-stanza) for more information on the options that can be configured.

 ### telemdefault=
 This option sets whether telemetry is turned on or off by default.

+Sample:

 ```
 telemdefault = 1